-All wood boiler installations require the control of a heating zone in the event of aboiler overheating.
+Tarm Biomass wood boilers require the use of a zone in the event the boiler overheats.
 The zone must be able to take hot water and must not be controlled by a mixing valve (i.e. radiant floor zone).
-A HONEYWELL L4008b close-on-rise or equivalent aquastat installed in one of the wells on the woodboiler, must be wired in parallel with the thermostat on the zone with the most heating capacity in the main living area (dump zone).
+A HONEYWELL L4008b close-on-rise or equivalent aquastat is used to start a pump to begin cooling the boiler.
+If an existing zone of heat is suitable for use as a dump zone, the L4008b can be wired in parallel with the thermostat on the zone with the most heating capacity in the main living area (dump zone).
 Upon reaching the aquastat set point (200° F), the dump zone will be activated, pulling heat away from the boiler.
 The home owner is alerted to a potential problem with the boiler by an overly warm living space.
 Use the wiring diagram below for a typical installation.